dportik/dadi_pipeline/Two_Population_Pipeline/README.md

 If you see this, check to make sure both relevant arguments actually agree on the spectrum being folded or unfolded.

-**Caveats:**
+## Caveats:

  The likelihood and AIC returned represent the true likelihood only if the SNPs are unlinked across loci.
 For ddRADseq data where a single SNP is selected per locus, this is true, but if SNPs are linked across loci then the likelihood is actually a composite likelihood and using something like AIC is no longer appropriate for model comparisons.
 See the discussion group for more information on this subject.

-**Contributing to the 2D Model Set:**
+## Contributing to the 2D Model Set:

  If you would like to contribute your custom 2D models to the model set, please email me at daniel.portik@gmail.com.
 If your models have been or will be published, I will provide explicit citation information for the contributed models (see below).

-**Citation Information:**

-***Using the pipeline.***
+## Citation Information:

-The scripts involved with this pipeline were originally published as part of the following work:
+The optimization strategy and the scripts associated with this pipeline were originally published as part of the following work:

-+ Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
++ *Portik, D.M., Leache, A.D., Rivera, D., Blackburn, D.C., Rodel, M.-O., Barej, M.F., Hirschfeld, M., Burger, M., and M.K.
 Fujita.
 2017.
-Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection. ***Molecular Ecology*** 26: 5245-5263. *https://doi.org/10.1111/mec.14266*
+Evaluating mechanisms of diversification in a Guineo-Congolian forest frog using demographic model selection.
+Molecular Ecology 26: 5245-5263. https://doi.org/10.1111/mec.14266*

+If you use the 2D, 3D, or custom demographic modeling pipelines for your work, or modify these scripts for your own purposes, please cite this publication.

 ***Using specific 2D models.***